AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 #include_code authwit_transfer_example /yarn-project/end-to-end/src/e2e_token_contract.test.ts typescript

+#### Deleting an action in Typescript
+If you want to cancel a previously authorization action, you can use the `cancelPrivateAuthWitness` in the PXE to do so.
+This method should be called by the wallet that will be executing the transaction on your behalf like so:

+#include_code remove_private_auth_witness /yarn-project/end-to-end/src/e2e_token_contract.test.ts typescript

+Alternatively, you can always emit a nullifier for the `messageHash` to prevent anyone else from consuming it.

 ### Public Functions

 With private functions covered, how can we use this in a public function?
 Well, the answer is that we simply change one name of a function and then we are good to go :eyes: (almost).